 Sleep brings the period of regrouping, fixing, and rejuvenation you need to maintain your health.
 So, it’s not astonishing that study after study concludes quality sleep improves immunity.
+In this post, we will learn how sleep deprivation is really bad for immunity and cause many infections.

 Various studies have found the advantages of a decent night’s rest, scientists from Germany have tracked down that sound rest improves immune cells known as T cells.